 Is headless WooCommerce faster than standard WooCommerce?

 Not necessarily.
-With modern hosting (we use Kinsta), edge caching, FSE themes, and WooCommerce’s HPOS/Cart Blocks improvements, standard WooCommerce achieves sub-second loads globally.
+With modern hosting (we use Kinsta), edge caching, FSE themes, and WooCommerce’s HPOS/Cart Blocks improvements, standard WooCommerce reaches half-second page loads (460-560ms) globally.

 We’ve documented 0.6s load times on optimized WooCommerce stores.
 The performance gap that existed in 2020 has largely closed.